Introduction to Cluster Algebras. Chapters 1-3: -patterns

-The cross-ratio is essentially the only projective invariant of a quadruple of points.
-The action of the symmetric group~$\mathcal{S}_4$ permuting the points in a generic quadruple has the Klein four-group as its kernel; it produces six different cross-ratios all of which are uniquely determined by any one~of~them.
+The symmetric group~$\mathcal{S}_4$ acts on quadruples of collinear points by permuting the points in a quadruple.
+The permutations in~$\mathcal{S}_4$ which preserve the cross-ratio form a subgroup isomorphic to the Klein four-group.
+There are therefore six different versions of the cross-ratio, all of which are uniquely determined by any one of them.

-It is well known (see, e.g., \cite[Section~7.4]{richter-gebert}) that any rational function of an ordered $m$-tuple of points on the projective line which is invariant under projective transformations can be expressed in terms of cross-ratios associated to various quadruples of points.
+The cross-ratio is essentially the only projective invariant of a quadruple of collinear points.
+More generally (see, e.g., \cite[Section~7.4]{richter-gebert}), any rational function of an ordered $m$-tuple of points on the projective line which is invariant under projective transformations can be expressed in terms of cross-ratios associated to various quadruples of points.
 In~fact, one only needs cross-ratios associated with $m-3$ quadruples to get all $\binom{m}{4}$ of them.
 One way to make this explicit is by using the machinery of $Y$-patterns.
 A~configuration of $m$ distinct ordered points $P_1,\dots, P_m\in\mathbb{P}^1$ with projective coordinates $(a_1:b_1),\dots,(a_m:b_m)$ can be encoded by a $2 \times m$ matrix

 Recall that the Pl\"ucker coordinates $P_{ij}=P_{ij}(z)$ are defined by the formula~\eqref{eq:Pij}, for $1\le i<j\le m$.